bloodraven66/bloodraven66.github.io/about.md

 <b>News:</b><br>
 <b><u>2021</u></b><br>
+<b>October :</b> Gave a talk on diffusion probabilistic models and it's application in speech synthesis as part of my lab talk at SPIRE lab.<br>
 <b>August :</b> Along with Prof. Shinji Watanabe & Pengcheng Guo, delivered a brief talk on building ESPnet E2E recipe for <a href='https://navana-tech.github.io/IS21SS-indicASRchallenge/'>MUCS</a> challenge datasets, at MUCS 2021 Workshop.<br>
 <b>July :</b> Attended <a href='https://www.eeml.eu/'>EEML</a> 2021 from July 7-15th.<br>
 <b>June :</b> Received travel grant(+full registration) for INTERSPEECH 2021.<br>
 <b>June :</b> Our submission for INTERSPEECH 2021 Show and Tell has been accepted.<br>